kyrylo/pry-theme/README.md

 If you don't want to bother with routine operations, you can install a theme from the Collection with help of `pry-theme install <name>` subcommand.
-For example, you can want to install xoria256 theme.
+For example, you can want to install the xoria256 theme.
 Just execute `pry-theme install xoria256` and you're done.

 Oh, and don't forget to adjust your `.pryrc`!